Advertisement

 How will users’ data be protected?

-The government has promised “robust” protections for users’ data but is passing the buck to the social media companies to figure it out.
+The government has promised “robust” protections for users’ data, but is passing the buck to the social media companies to figure it out.
+Like with Roblox, who promise they are deleting footage afterwards.

-Furthermore, they have stated that once the user’s age is verified “it [the collected data] must be destroyed by the platform (or any third party contracted by the platform)”.
+Furthermore, the government have stated that once the user’s age is verified, “it [the collected data] must be destroyed by the platform (or any third party contracted by the platform)”.
 Non-compliance will result in a $50 million fine under the Privacy Act.
 So, essentially, it would require a centralised database.
 The social media giants and third-party verification services would use it to link up individual social media accounts to real identities.

 There’s no confirmation on how these parties would verify a person’s age.
 Most likely by viewing government-issued documents like passports or driving licences.
 So they would be part of the data on this database.
 There’s also a clause that allows for a future minister to expand on other requirements without legislation.